Study of COPD Subgroups and Biomarkers (SPIROMICS)

 Detailed Description

-Brief summary of SPIROMICS I:
+Description of SPIROMICS I:

-The purpose of SPIROMICS is to learn about chronic obstructive pulmonary disease (COPD), which is sometimes called emphysema or chronic bronchitis.
+The purpose of SPIROMICS was to learn about chronic obstructive pulmonary disease (COPD), which is sometimes called emphysema or chronic bronchitis.
 Millions of Americans have COPD, and it is the fourth leading cause of death in the country.
 The most common cause of COPD is cigarette smoking, although not all smokers get COPD.
 The discovery of new treatments for COPD has been slowed by a poor understanding of different types of COPD and a lack of ways to measure whether or not COPD is getting worse.

 Ancillary Studies:

-Brief summary of SPIROMICS II:
+Description of SPIROMICS II:

 Study Type